google-research/google-research/performer/fast_self_attention/README.md

 # Performer's Fast Self Attention Module.

-See ["Rethinking Attention with Performers"](https://arxiv.org/abs/2009.14794) for the paper associated with this library.
+See ["Rethinking Attention with Performers"](https://arxiv.org/abs/2009.14794) for the paper associated with this library, as well as the corresponding [Google AI Blog post](https://ai.googleblog.com/2020/10/rethinking-attention-with-performers.html).

 There are two main attention variants, constructed using Fast Attention Via positive Orthogonal Random features (FAVOR+):